islam-waheed/Semantic-Search-Using-Cosine-Similarity/README.md

 #  This project used for Semantic Search When you use word like "Deep Learning" I'll get for you the articles with the highest similarity score.

 __Keyword Extraction__: Keyword extraction can be tricky.
-Different techniques like TFIDF, TF, and YAKE have their strengths and weaknesses.
+Different techniques like TF-IDF, TF, and YAKE have their strengths and weaknesses.
 It can be challenging to choose the right technique or combination of techniques for a particular dataset.

 #  My dataset is medium  articles about machine and deep learning